pir8radio/flipper-sub-to-hackrf-portapack-c16-converter/README.md

 This command installs NumPy for Python.

 ### How to Use the Script

 Step 1: Get Your Files Ready

-Make sure you have a file that ends with .sub.
-This is the file you want to convert.
+Make sure you have files in one of the supported formats: .sub, .wav, .iq, or .bin.
+These are the files you want to convert.

 ### How To Run the Script
 Open the command prompt or terminal on your computer.